Trello Pricing: Plans, Features, and Tips to Find Your Perfect Fit

 Who is it for?

 The Free plan is best suited for freelancers and individuals managing personal tasks or light collaborative projects.
-Small teams with simple workflows can also benefit, provided they don’t need more than 10 boards per Workspace.
+Project managers with simple workflows can also benefit, provided they don’t need more than 10 boards.

 For growing teams ready to move beyond the basics, the Standard plan is an affordable next step.
 It builds upon the Free plan by offering unlimited boards and unlocking features that streamline collaboration and task management.